joshraphael/retroachievements/Guides/SOS/guide.md

 > September 13, 1921, 11 min past 7 in the evening– luxury liner Lady Crithania, sailing off the coast of Humbleton, is wrecked in stormy weather.
 It sank within 6 hours, after capsizing due to enormous waves.
 2,300 people including crew are all reported missing.
 It was the worst disaster in seafaring history.

-The goal of SOS is to find a way to escape the ship within the game's one hour time limit, which lasts for one real-world hour.
-Getting knocked out in any way (such as falling a great distance or getting hit by a falling object) will deduct five minutes from that clock.
+The goal of SOS is to find a way to escape the ship within the game's time limit of one real world hour.
+If your character gets knocked out in any way (such as falling a great distance or getting hit by a falling object), you will lose five minutes from the clock.

-Escape can be challenging since the Lady Crithania is not only a giant cruise ship, but it's also somewhat maze-like and easy to get lost in, along with being tricky to traverse due to the ship being turned upside-down due to the initial capsize and its angle frequently rotating as it gets closer to sinking.
+Escape can be challenging since the Lady Crithania is not only a giant, labyrinthian cruise ship, but it is also tricky to traverse due to the ship being turned upside-down due to the initial capsize and its angle frequently rotating as it gets closer to sinking.
 In addition, traversal can get even trickier as time ticks closer to the one hour deadline, since the ship's rotations will gradually get more intense, along with parts of the ship eventually beginning to fill with water.

 Of course, if you want a good ending, you don't just want to escape on your own; you also want to gather as many survivors as you can (more information on those ending requirements in the "Suggested Routes for Best Ending" section).
 This is something else that adds to the game's difficulty and complexity.
 Finding and rescuing survivors takes precious time (especially since many will take a bit of convincing first), and survivors also require heavy guidance if you wish to keep them alive, since their movement is mainly determined by how you direct them, and they permanently die if they fall a great distance.